femfataal/FMP/journal.md

+## Entry 25/11/2023 ##
+To do next week:
+ - testing
+ - demoday clip
+ - demoday pitch
+ - demoday visuals
+ - data collection complete and start of analysis

+Right now I have to finish the prompts and also iron out what exactly this research is about.
+I can sell something shitty, but I cannot sell othing at all.
 ## Entry 13/11/2023 ##

 I have to start thinking of the report structure, as it will also haelp me to bettter refine the questions for the research